UPBGE/upbge/doc/python_api/rst/bge_types/bge.types.KX_Scene.rst

       :type: Vector((gx, gy, gz))

+   .. attribute:: logger

+      A logger instance that can be used to log messages related to this object (read-only).

+      :type: logging.Logger

+   .. attribute:: loggerName

+      A name used to create the logger instance.
+By default, it takes the form *KX_Scene[Name]*.

+      :type: str

    .. method:: addObject(object, reference, time=0.0, dupli=False)

       Adds an object to the scene like the Add Object Actuator would.